matrixorigin/matrixorigin.io/docs/MatrixOne/Get-Started/connect-to-matrixone-server.md

 mysql -h IP -P PORT -uUsername -p
 ```

-The connection string is the same format as MySQL accepts.
-You need to provide a user name and a password.

-Use the built-in test account for example:
+After you enter the preceding command, the terminal will prompt you to provide the username and password.
+You can use our built-in account:

 - user: dump
 - password: 111

+You can also use the following command line on the MySQL client to connect to the MatrixOne service:

 ```
 mysql -h 127.0.0.1 -P 6001 -udump -p